signalfx/signalfx-dotnet-tracing/docs/advanced-config.md

 ## Configuration Methods

-There are following ways to apply configuration settings (prioritized from top to bottom):
+You can apply configuration settings in the following ways (values take precedense from the top to the bottom):

 1. Environment variables

-    Environment variables are the main way to configure values.
+    Environment variables are the main way to configure the settings.
-    A setting configured via an environment variable cannot be overridden.

 2. `web.config` or `app.config` file

-    For an application running on .NET Framework, web configuration file (`web.config`) or application configuration file (`app.config`) can be used to configure settings.
+    For an application running on .NET Framework, you can use a web configuration file  (`web.config`) or an application configuration file (`app.config`) to configure the settings.

     Example with `SIGNALFX_SERVICE_NAME` setting: